-TSPSC Group-IV services notification released; register from December 23 onwards
+TSPSC Group 4 services notification released; register from December 23 onwards

 Eligible candidates will be able to apply for the vacancies on the official website tspsc.gov.in from December 23, 2022, onwards.